How to Fund Your Master’s Degree

 - Ask the lender about interest deferral while you are in school.

-- Ask the lender about loan forgiveness in the event of death or permanent disability.
+- Ask about loan forgiveness in the event of death or permanent disability.

 - Research consumer complaints against the lender from the Better Business Bureau.